Al3x-G/GM-RockClimbing/README.md

 ### Code Used

-* For the Google maps iframe I used the code from [google maps generator](https://maps-google.github.io/embed-google-map/), this was the most efficient way of incorporating  the map on the hotel home page.
+* For the Google maps iframe I used the code from [google maps generator](https://maps-google.github.io/embed-google-map/), this was the most efficient way of incorporating the map on the home page.

 <!-- include any code used here in bullet points -->